carnevalli/brazil_license_plate_drawing/README.md

 * Three Letters (pattern from the 1990's)
 * Two Letters (pattern from the 1970's)

-For each plate type, there are two color themes: commercial (used by trucks, buses, taxis, etc) and particular, used by private vehicles.

 ## Usage

 ### Mercosul - Particular/Private Vehicle